 The Instruction Booklets

 The booklets have been an additional source of fun separate from the camera searches.
 The booklet for the original Pentamatic was relatively easy to find.
 The first Pentamatic saw about 16,000 units made so the booklet is much more available.
 The Pentamatic II booklet was the hardest to locate since only around 5,000 cameras were made.
-The Pentamatic S booklet is even more rare – only around 3,000 cameras produced.
+The Pentamatic S booklet is even rarer – only around 3,000 cameras produced.

 Inside the booklets…

 Wild Spec 2 – The Pentamatic II was only available in Japan and was never intended for widespread availability in the world marketplace.
 We further feel that the Pentamatic II was the camera Yashica intended to release in Japan vice the original Pentamatic.
 Why?
 Same thing… in over 6 years of searching we’ve never seen a Pentamatic II instruction booklet in English and the only sales brochures we have are in Japanese.
 No English ads or brochures anywhere (yet).
+Update: As of October2018 still no English ads or books.

 Wild Spec 4 – As we stated in the conclusions section above, the standard lens for the Pentamatic II (5.8cm f/1.7) was made for Yashica by Zunow Optical vice Tomioka.
 This flies in the face of what’s known and we don’t have solid written proof (yet).
 Both the original Pentamatic and the model II ended production in January 1961.
 By coincidence, that’s the reported date of Yashica’s acquisition of Zunow (or their bankruptcy).
 Once Zunow went bust they no longer make lenses for the model II.